heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 # Initialize a Blank Repo

-This document is written in a way that should enable you cut and paste commands into a terminal.
+This document is written in a way that should enable you to cut and paste commands into a terminal.
 It was written on a Mac and should work with the factory defaults on any similar system.

-Here we want to start with a blank folder and bootstrap a git repo to hold our monorepo workspace.
+Here we want to start with a blank folder and bootstrap a git repository to hold our monorepo workspace.

 ```sh
 # Start with an empty folder.